freaktechnik/justintv-stream-notifications/help/panel.md

 The extra infos are only shown when the specific meta information is available from the provider.

-Currently the extras include nuber of viewers and the category of the stream.
+Currently the extras include number of viewers and the category of the stream.

 ## Search
 When clicking on the magnifying glass icon in the top right of the panel a text